Student Financial Checklist

 Welcome to Virginia Tech and our university community!

-Log into Hokie SPA at hokiespa.edu with your PID and password.
+Log into Hokie SPA at hokiespa.edu with your username and password.

 - Select My Award Information from the Financial Aid Information menu to view, accept, reduce, or decline offered loans and federal work study.